Vonng/pigsty/docs/PARAM.md

 etcd cluster & group name, etcd by default

-default values: `etcd`, which is a fixed group name
+default values: `etcd`, which is a fixed group name, can be useful when you want to use deployed some extra etcd clusters